 DEFINITION: Other Income is used by Canada Customs and Revenue Agency to capture income that is taxable but is not listed elsewhere in the tax return.
-In addition, amounts reported as spousal income are placed into Other Income for non-filing spouses during T1FF processing.
+In addition, amounts reported as spousal income are placed into Other Income for imputed spouses during T1FF processing.
 Other Income for Canada Customs and Revenue Agency includes the following items:

-- Scholarships, fellowships and bursaries, less the \$500 tax exempt amount (1982 present).
-Furthermore, in 2000 if an amount is received for an enrollment in a program and for which and education amount can be claimed, only the amount more than \$3,000 has to be reported. - Artist's project grants, less the \$500 tax exempt amount, or less artist's expenses, whichever is of benefit to the taxfiler (1991 1992) - Research grants less research expenses (1988 1989) - Project grants received in the tax year (1994 present) - Retiring allowances (1982 present) - Death benefits from employment service, less any tax free amounts (1982 present) - Taxable payments from a Registered Education Savings Plan - Loans and transfers of property (1988 present) - Amounts distributed from a retirement compensation arrangement (1990 1994) - Training allowances (1989 present)
+- Scholarships, fellowships and bursaries, less the \$500 tax exempt amount (1982 present) - Artist's project grants, less the \$500 tax exempt amount, or less artist's expenses, whichever is of benefit to the taxfiler (1991 1992) - Research grants less research expenses (1988 1989) - Project grants received in the tax year (1994 present) - Retiring allowances (1982 present) - Death benefits from employment service, less any tax free amounts (1982 present) - Taxable payments from a Registered Education Savings Plan - Loans and transfers of property (1988 present) - Amounts distributed from a retirement compensation arrangement (1990 1994) - Training allowances (1989 present) - Income averaging annuity contract payments not reported on Line 115 (1982 1990) - Certain annuity payments (1992 present) - Amounts received under a Supplementary Unemployment Benefit Plan (a guaranteed annual wage plan) (1982 1989) (included as other employment income in 1990 1992) - Registered Education Savings Plan Income (1982 present) - Registered Retirement Savings Plan Income, excluding annuities reported as pension income on Line 115 (1982 1987) - Alimony or Support Income (1982 1985)

-- Income averaging annuity contract payments not reported on Line 115 (1982 1990) - Certain annuity payments (1992 present) - Amounts received under a Supplementary Unemployment Benefit Plan (a guaranteed annual wage plan) (1982 1989) (included as other employment income in 1990 1992) - Registered Education Savings Plan Income (1982 present) - Registered Retirement Savings Plan Income, excluding annuities reported as pension income on Line 115 (1982 1987) - Alimony or Support Income (1982 1985) - Limited Partnership Income (1982 1987) - Amounts from an amateur athlete trust, shown in box 26, T3 slip (1994 present); and any other type of taxable income not reported elsewhere on the return (1982 present)
+- Limited Partnership Income (1982 1987) - Amounts from an amateur athlete trust, shown in box 26, T3 slip (1994 present); and any other type of taxable income not reported elsewhere on the return (1982 present)